 Our bodies work so efficiently that we don't think of the potentially harmful effects of these acids.
 Healthy cells are alkaline.
 Excessive acidity is thought to facilitate cell mutation, weaken immunity, and encourage the growth of viruses, bacteria, and fungi.
 Think of gout, ulcers, candida, and cancers.
 It is important that we counteract the effects by trying to maintain a neutral pH of 7.
 Eating a good diet is the best way to buffer these acids so they don't deplete our natural stores of minerals and weaken our bones.

 The Importance of pH Balance

 The key is to balance favorite proteins with ample vegetables, fruits, seeds, and nuts.
 Totally eliminating favorite foods only serves to make a diet fail.
-Instead, go to a farmer's market and load up on fresh leafy greens, vine-ripened fruits, honey, blackstrap molasses, agave syrup, and olive oil.
-Better yet, grow your own garden and get the added benefit of fresh air and exercise.
-When you make a habit of healthful eating, there is no guilt after an occasional treat.
-Live well!
+Instead, go to a farmer's market and load up on fresh leafy greens and vegetables, vine-ripened fruits, whole grains, honey, agave syrup, and olive oil.
+Go ahead and get that fresh blueberry cobbler.
+When you make a habit of healthful eating, it's okay to indulge without feeling guilty.
+Live well.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.